Valve actuation and control in the modern refinery

 New orders for the Expansion Project

-The IQPro, Rotork's third generation "non-intrusive" intelligent design, includes the IQT direct drive quarter-turn version providing a more compact solution for the motorisation of ball, butterfly and plug valves.
+The IQPro non-intrusive intelligent design, includes the IQT direct drive part-turn version providing a more compact solution for the motorisation of ball, butterfly and plug valves.
 All IQPro actuators are equipped with a data logger to record historical operating data and valve torque profiles.
 This data can be extracted from the actuator and analysed on a PC running Rotork IQ-Insight software to quickly evaluate operational issues and valve performance.
 Effective asset management programmes can be implemented and unexpected plant interruptions minimised.

-Rotork's "non-intrusive" infra-red data communication technology was also further developed with the IQPro by the introduction of bidirectional communication between the actuator and the hand held setting tool.
+Rotork's non-intrusive infrared data communication technology was also further developed with the IQPro by the introduction of bidirectional communication between the actuator and the handheld setting tool.
 The tool enables actuator configuration data to be retrieved and retransmitted to other actuators, with the potential to save immense amounts of time when many valves require near identical commissioning settings.
-Up to ten configuration files and four data logger files can be downloaded and stored in the IQ Pro setting tool at a communication speed between actuator and setting tool that is ten times faster than before.
+Up to 10 configuration files and four data logger files can be downloaded and stored in the IQ Pro setting tool at a communication speed between actuator and setting tool that is 10 times faster than before.

-Radically enhanced communication capacity is also one of the features of the Pakscan P3, Rotork's fourth generation two-wire control system.
-Thirty-seven Pakscan P3 master stations were ordered to monitor and control the majority of the IQ and IQT actuators that were installed, once again linked to a Foxboro IA host system.
+Radically enhanced communication capacity is also one of the features of the Pakscan P3, Rotork's 2-wire control system.
+37 Pakscan P3 Master Stations were ordered to monitor and control the majority of the IQ and IQT actuators that were installed, once again linked to a Foxboro IA host system.

-The new Pakscan P3 master station has introduced a graphical colour display with icons to represent the menus and settings, which on some screens are supplemented by text messages that are constantly updated.
+The Pakscan P3 Master Station has introduced a graphical colour display with icons to represent the menus and settings, which on some screens are supplemented by text messages that are constantly updated.
 Navigation is by a simple set of push buttons.